Intel Buys Mobileye for $15.3 Billion in a Bid to Lead Self-Driving Computer Systems Market

 It also acquired a 15 percent stake in Here, a digital mapping business owned by a consortium of German automakers, and announced last year that it would invest $250 million in start-ups working on driverless car technologies.

-The microchip manufacturer plans to bring autonomous cars to city streets by 2021 with the help of their partner BMW and have announced plans to have up to 40 autonomous cars on American and European roads by the end of this year.
+The microchip manufacturer plans to bring autonomous cars to city streets by 2021 with the help of their partner BMW and has announced plans to have up to 40 autonomous cars on American and European roads by the end of this year.

 Martin Birkner, an automotive analyst at Gartner, a technology research company in Munich said: